St. Monica’s provides the following in-depth and faith-building adult learning opportunities

 Friday Morning Bible Study

-Our Friday morning Bible study is led by Rev. Kathy at 9:00 am.
+Our Friday morning Bible study is held at 9:00 am.
 Attendees study a selected book or set of passages over a period of several weeks, learning historical background and context along with the message covered.
+The group starts with Morning Prayer at 8:30 am and then has a light breakfast.

 Members of St. Monica’s have joined a large number of people around the world in reading the Bible in a year.
 Our companion book is full of wonderful reflections by Anglicans from around the world.
 Each reflection concludes with questions to think about and a prayer.